techworkersco/techworkersco.github.io/call-for-submissions.md

 </p>
 </div>

+We’ll work closely with you to put your workers’ perspective in writing, 200-1,200 words.
+It's as much about the process and relationship as it is about the product we publish.

+<mark>We do this in service of our editorial vision:</mark>
+- Building critical consciousness of workers as a class with shared interests.
+- Sharing stories based on worker experience educating, organizing, and collective action in tech.
+- Challenging the industry’s dominant culture of individualism and its acceptance of gross inequality.
+- Situating ourselves in the history of labor organizing, both within the industry and beyond it.
+- Emphasizing the importance of solidarity with all workers.

 ### What we publish

-We’ll work with you to put your workers’ perspective in writing, 200-1200 words, based on your experience educating, organizing, and collective action in tech.
+<mark>Overall, we like to include a variety of content in the newsletter:</mark>
+- Original writing on topics we care about and can only address collectively.
+- News of tech worker organizing from around the globe, particularly efforts with grassroots leadership.
+- Perspectives from underrepresented tech workers about their experiences in the industry and what they see as its failures.
+- Analysis of what could be achieved through building collective power, contextualized within the long legacy of labor organizing in similar fields.
+- Rebuttals to common anti-organizing sentiments, like the idea that "someone else will build it" (they might not!).
+- Accounts of solidarity between different types of tech workers.

 <mark><a href="/archive/">Previous issues</a> have included a range of perspectives from tech workers:</mark>
 - Agonizing about framing anti-oppression organizing as ‘diversity training’ in tech.